attyskater/JSPanel-Xojo/README.md

 - Create Progress Dialogs that remain visible until the indicated routine is completed
 - Create Progress Dialogs with messages that can be updated during the execution of a WebThread.
 - Ability to create Master and Slave Panels
+- Ability to create a dialog that contains HTML code

 Of course, not all the features of the base library are present, but only those that I have personally used in my own projects.
 It is possible to extend the functionality as desired.